Fiskehatt/SaySapped_Extended/README.txt

 If you want a simple version that just alerts for Sap, look at: https://github.com/Fiskehatt/SaySapped

-NOTE: A complete rewrite off this addon is on the way.
+NOTE: A complete rewrite of this addon is on the way.